-Applicants must complete Part C of the application form providing a detailed expenditure breakdown.
+Applicants must upload a financial budget spreadsheet for each application providing a detailed expenditure breakdown.
 A budget for the whole project must be provided, broken down by month/quarter and by expenditure type.
-For projects with a number of substantial strands of activity, separate budget sheets must be provided for each strand, broken down by month or quarter and by expenditure type.

-Part C must also contain a proposed schedule for the drawdown of HBLB grant funding.
+The financial budget spreadsheet must also contain a proposed schedule for the drawdown of HBLB grant funding.

 HBLB wishes to link payment of funding to the achievement of project milestones.
-Using the milestones and KPIs set out in sections A.5 and B.1 please provide a proposed payment schedule with dates and amounts.
+Using the milestones and KPIs set out in application please provide a proposed payment schedule with dates and amounts.
 A small amount of the funding (usually not exceeding 10% of the total requested) can be requested on signature of the grant agreement to provide funds to initiate the project.
 The final grant payment (usually not exceeding 10% of the total requested) will not be payable until HBLB are in receipt of the final grant report and any other required documentation.

 The payment schedule will be agreed on an individual project by project basis.